Mekino05/alx-higher_level_programming/0x02-python-import_modules/README.md

-write a program that imports all functions from the file calculator_1.py and handles basic operations
+write a program that prints #pythoniscool, followed by a new line, in the standard output